isb-cgc/readthedocs/docs/source/sections/webapp/Saved-Cohorts.rst

 *Note:* You shouldn't ever set UUID to 'required' because sometimes a sample doesn't have a UUID, and the attempt to insert a 'null' will cause the cohort export to fail.

 * GCS: This will save the details of the cohort in a Google Cloud Storage location specified by you.
-You must have a registered Google Cloud Storage (GCS) object with a Google Cloud Project on the registered Google Cloud Projects details page.
-More information on how to register a GCS object can be found `here <http://isb-cancer-genomics-cloud.readthedocs.io/en/latest/sections/webapp/program_data_upload.html#registering-cloud-storage-buckets-and-bigquery-datasets-a-pre-requisite-for-using-your-own-data-in-isb-cgc>`_.
+You must have a registered Google Cloud Storage (GCS) bucket with a Google Cloud Project on the registered Google Cloud Projects details page.
+More information on how to register a GCS bucket can be found `here <http://isb-cancer-genomics-cloud.readthedocs.io/en/latest/sections/webapp/program_data_upload.html#registering-cloud-storage-buckets-and-bigquery-datasets-a-pre-requisite-for-using-your-own-data-in-isb-cgc>`_.
 You will be able to select the file format to export into Cloud Storage, either CSV or JSON.
+All files are exported are converted into zip files.
 * Share: This will share the web view of the cohorts with users you select by entering the users e-mail.
 If the email address you entered in is not registered in the database you are prompted with a message saying, "The following user emails could not be found; please ask them to log into the site first:(email entered)."

 Current Filters Panel